tuvalroz/hw2-video/README.md

 The task is to add [pagination](https://www.w3schools.com/css/css3_pagination.asp) to the website, with 10 posts in each page.
 In order to test that your implementation works, you'll also have to populate your databases with fake posts.
 (See example in 'prisma/seed.ts')
 You can assume that number of posts is <= 1million.
+Please note there is a theoretical part as well below.

 ## Getting started